FinCon: A Synthesized LLM Multi-Agent System with Conceptual Verbal Reinforcement for Enhanced Financial Decision Making: Architecture of FinCon

-\textbf{\textit{Over-Episode Risk Control: }} The over-episode investment belief updates facilitate timely adjustments in the emphasis placed on the analyst's information distillation and the manager's action generation.
-Through the \textit{\textbf{Actor-Critic}} mechanism, \textsc{FinCon}\ episodically optimizes its investment strategy for a given trading target by deeply reflecting on continuous winning and losing actions.
-The episodic reflection of investment beliefs is generated by a unique \textit{\textbf{Conceptual Verbal Reinforcement (CVRF)}}.
-CVRF evaluates the performance of every two adjacent training episodes based on the information perspectives provided by analysts and available in the manager's trading reasoning.
-It then conceptualizes and attributes the evaluation outcomes to these aspects.
-By comparing the conceptualized aspects of investment insights from both more profitable and less profitable episodes, the system informs the manager and analyst agents about the necessary belief adjustments for each market information aspect to prioritize for greater profit, following the steps of Algorithm \ref{alg:concept_VF}.
-CVRF utilizes text-based gradient descent to provide optimal conceptual investment guidance on a given target asset, substantially refining prompts with the latest investment beliefs for the manager agent.
-The obtained guidance is also meticulously organized from perspectives corresponding to insights from specific analyst agents, key financial indicators such as historical momentum, or other necessary perspectives.
+\textbf{\textit{Over-Episode Risk Control:}} The over-episode investment belief updates facilitate adjustments in the emphasis placed on analysts' information distillation and the manager's action generation.
+Through the \textit{\textbf{Actor-Critic}} mechanism, \textsc{FinCon} episodically optimizes its investment strategy for a given trading target, as defined by objective (Equation~(\ref{objective})), by reflecting on a series of winning and losing actions.
+This episodic reflection is powered by a unique \textit{\textbf{Conceptual Verbal Reinforcement (CVRF)}}.
+CVRF assesses the performance of consecutive training episodes by analyzing the information perspectives provided by analysts and reflected in the manager's decision-making.
+It then conceptualizes and attributes the evaluation outcomes to these specific aspects.
+By comparing the conceptualized insights from more profitable versus less profitable episodes, the system informs both the manager and analyst agents about necessary belief adjustments, helping prioritize the most relevant market information for increased profitability, as detailed in Algorithm \ref{alg:concept_VF}.
+CVRF leverages text-based gradient descent to offer optimal conceptual investment guidance for the manager agent, refining prompts with the latest investment beliefs.
+The guidance is organized according to perspectives provided by the respective analyst agents, key financial indicators (such as historical momentum), or other crucial viewpoints.

-These investment belief updates are initially received by the manager agent and selectively propagated to relevant agent nodes, thereby minimizing over-communication.
-Additionally, unlike the text-based gradient descent proposed by Tang et al.\cite{tang2024unleashing}, which uses prompt editing distance as the learning rate, we obtain investment belief prompt updates by measuring the overlapping percentage of trading actions between two adjacent training trajectories achieved at each investment belief update.
-This approach has proven effective in enhancing the performance of a synthesized agent system, where each worker has a clearly defined and specialized responsibility.
+These belief updates are first received by the manager agent and then selectively propagated to relevant agents, minimizing over-communication.
+Unlike the text-based gradient descent proposed by Tang et al.\cite{tang2024unleashing}, which uses prompt editing distance as a learning rate, we derive investment belief updates by measuring the overlapping percentage of trading actions between two consecutive training trajectories at each belief update, as presented in Table~\ref{CVRF_compare}.
+This approach has proven effective in improving the performance of a synthesized agent system, where each worker has a clearly defined and specialized role.
+The above describes the workflow of \textsc{FinCon} during the training stage, while the workflow during the testing stage is detailed in the Appendix \ref{Testing_Algo}.